-In medieval times this Cannaregio outpost housed a getto (foundry).
-But it was as the designated Jewish quarter from the 16th to 18th centuries gave the word a whole new meaning.
-In accordance with the Venetian Republic’s 1516 decree, Jewish lenders, doctors and clothing merchants were allowed to attend to Venice's commercial interests by day, while at night and on Christian holidays, they were restricted to the gated island of the Ghetto Nuovo.
+In medieval times this part of Cannaregio housed a getto (foundry), but it was as the designated Jewish quarter from the 16th to 19th centuries that the word acquired a whole new meaning.
+In accordance with the Venetian Republic’s 1516 decree, by day Jewish lenders, doctors and clothing merchants were permitted to attend to Venice's commercial interests, but at night and on Christian holidays they were locked within the gated island of the Ghetto Nuovo (New Foundry).

-When Jewish merchants fled the Spanish Inquisition for Venice in 1541, there was no place to go in the Ghetto but up.
-Around the Campo del Ghetto Nuovo, upper storeys housed new arrivals, synagogues and publishing houses.
-If you scan the upper floors, you can spot three synagogues, or schole (literally, ‘schools’), distinguished from the residential housing by the small domes that indicate the position of the pulpit.
-A plain wood cupola in the corner of the campo marks the location of the Schola Canton (Corner Synagogue).
-Next door is the Schola Tedesca (German Synagogue), while the rooftop Schola Italiana (Italian Synagogue) is a simple synagogue built by newly arrived and largely destitute Italian Jews, who had fled from Spanish-controlled southern Italy.
+When Jewish merchants fled the Spanish Inquisition for Venice in 1541, there was no place left in the Ghetto to go but up: in buildings around the Campo del Ghetto Nuovo, upper storeys housed new arrivals, synagogues and publishing houses.
+A plain wooden cupola in the corner of the campo (square) marks the location of the Schola Canton.
+Next door is the Schola Tedesca, while the rooftop Schola Italiana is a simple synagogue built by newly arrived and largely destitute Italian Jews, who had fled from Spanish-controlled southern Italy.